OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 ### **7.2 Feature Region**
 <a name="feature_region"></a>
 A group of related CSRs can be categorized as a feature region.
 For example, a DMA engine has queue management function and quality of service (QoS) function; these are two different features of the DMA engine.
 A feature region is contained within a single PCIe BAR and cannot span across two BAR region boundaries.
- You can view the PF0 BAR0 MMIO mapping by referencing the [fme_csr_pkg.sv](https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/src/fme/fme_csr_pkg.sv) file.
+ You can view the PF0 BAR0 MMIO mapping by referencing thesrc/common/fme/fme_csr_pkg.sv file [here](https://github.com/OFS/ofs-fim-common) file.

 A Device Feature Header (DFH) register marks the start of the feature region and sub-feature region, and you must place it at the first address of the region.
 Each DFH starts at 4KB boundary.
 A DFH register contains information that OPAE software requires to enumerate the feature.
 It also has an offset field that points to the next DFH in a feature list.
 OPAE software traverses the linked list of DFHs in each BAR region to discover all the features implemented on the platform.
 The `EOL` field in a DFH marks the end of a DFH list and is only set in the DFH of the last feature in the feature list.
 The feature type field in the DFH is used to differentiate between the different types of feature region.
 Basic building blocks (BBB) and private features are always a child of an AFU or FPGA Interface Unit (FIU) and must be contained within an AFU or FIU, respectively.